nomatu/CS523_Project/README.md

 neural networks.
 CoRR, abs/2006.10919, 2020.

 <a id="2">[2]</a>
-Badih Ghazi, Ravi Kumar, Pasin Manurangsi, andThao Nguyen.
+Badih Ghazi, Ravi Kumar, Pasin Manurangsi, and Thao Nguyen.
 Robust and private learning of halfspaces.
 In Arindam Banerjee and Kenji Fukumizu, editors, The International Conference on Artificial Intelligence and Statistics (AISTATS), volume 130, pages 1603–1611, 2021